DEDaniel/DEDaniel.github.io/README.md

 :question: Open

 ### Sidebar
-:construction: Complete the sidebar with links
+:checkered_flag: Complete the sidebar with links

 :question: Add animations to the sidebar